What determines whether a damaged brand has reached a tipping point from which it cannot recover?

 These brand incidents and many like them are complex and there are many market factors involved in the story.
 However, some hypotheses might be offered.

-Third, the credibility of the solution is a factor.
+- The credibility of the solution is a factor.
 If its solution is visible and credible it is likely to recover.
 Apple created new, “Apple-like” products and Harley solved the production/quality problems.
 Audi could never convince a confused audience that it has solved the sudden-acceleration problem.
-And the GM management disaster of the 80s and early 90s was so complex that it was difficult to credibly convince people that it was over.
+And the GM management disaster of the eighties and early nineties was so complex that it was difficult to credibly convince people that it was over.

-Fourth, the context might change so that the specifics of the past problem may seem irrelevant.
-AT&T benefitted from being in an industry that was so dynamic and with so many new offerings that customers might assume that past performance is not a predictor of future performance as much as its heritage values.
+- The context might change so that the specifics of the past problem may seem irrelevant.
+AT&T benefited from being in an industry that was so dynamic and with so many new offerings that customers might assume that past performance is not a predictor of future performance as much as its heritage values.
 The tipping point that identifies when a brand will not rebound should depend on the brand strength going in, the size of the problem, the credibility of the solution, and whether the context has changed.
 What is your favorite brand rebound story?